configcat/docs/website/docs/integrations/zoho-flow.md

 ---
 id: zoho-flow
 title: Zoho Flow
 description: ConfigCat Zoho Flow integration.
-This is step-by-step gide on how to use the ConfigCat Zoho Flow integration to manage features using Zoho Flow apps.
+This is a step-by-step guide on how to use the ConfigCat Zoho Flow integration to manage features using Zoho Flow apps.
 ---
 ## Connect ConfigCat to 500+ apps with Zoho Flow